OpenMaine/maineballot/astro/src/content/posts/2021-11-02-Q2_Transportation.md

 ---
 title: 'Question 2: Transportation'
+excerpt: >-
-excerpt: This measure would allow the state to borrow $100 million for transportation improvements.
+  This measure would allow the state to borrow $100 million for transportation improvements.
-election: 2021-11-02
+electionDate: 2021-11-02
 header:
   overlay_image: ../../assets/img/2018_11/Question3Transportation.jpg
   teaser: ../../assets/img/2018_11/Question3Transportation.jpg
-  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
+  overlay_filter: 0.5
   image_description: Road in need of repair
 search: true
-categories:
-  - November 2021 Election
+election: november-2021-election
 tags:
-  - Transportation
+  - transportation
-  - Bond
+  - bond
-  - Passed
+  - passed
+yes_vote: >-
-yes_vote: I am in favor of issuing the $100 million bond to address infrastructure improvements.
+  I am in favor of issuing the $100 million bond to address infrastructure improvements.
+no_vote: >-
-no_vote: I do not want Maine to borrow $100 million to address infrastructure improvements.
+  I do not want Maine to borrow $100 million to address infrastructure improvements.
-last_modified_at: 2021-10-02 T08:06:00-05:00
+lastModifiedDate: 2021-10-02
 ---

 ## The gist